The Trust-Forum project

 creator).
 Admins can modify the configuration parameters.

-- A list of other people that may write new entries (events) into the
+- A list of other people that may write new entries (events) into

-source, and edit only the entries they wrote. (we can consider the
+the source, and edit only the entries they wrote. (we can consider

 - Are the info of this source public or private (reserved for